A look at the mandatory so-called 'fortification' of flour in the UK

 Additionally, there is evidence that the high temperatures generated during modern roller milling destroy higher levels of many nutrients than are lost during the cooler stone milling process.

-At one time, the addition of chalk to bread was officially recognised as adulteration and banned by law: today, in the name of fortification, it is mandatory in almost all.
+At one time, the addition of chalk to bread was officially recognised as adulteration and banned by law: today, in the name of 'fortification', it is mandatory in almost all loaves in the UK.

 Bread and flour regulations